 ◘ Fig. D-39 The north-south gradient of landbird species in northern America (dot symbol) and, in comparison, the land area along latitudes to the equator (modified after Reichholf 1990).

 In the African forests, for example in Upper Guinea, Cameroon/Gabon and in Eastern Zaire, endemism-rich retreats have also been identified.
-Only there have forests rich in tree species become known, in which up to 140 tree species per hectare occur, while in all other regions in Africa the number is always below 100, in Nigeria for example 23.
+Only there have forests rich in tree species become known, in which up to 140 tree species per hectare occur, while in all other regions in Africa the number is always below 100, in Nigeria for example, only 23.

 The vegetation history of the Malayan rainforests is somewhat different.
 There, during the Pleistocene, a large part of the shelf sea was covered with rainforest.
 Presumably, the perhumid rainforests above sea level today have been preserved, which would explain their extreme species richness (with up to 180 tree species per ha) and the lack of geographic-geological evidence of earlier seasonal climates.
 Mt.
 Kinabalu in North Borneo has as many fern species as the entire African continent.